 Physics Bachelor of Science

-Leading to a Bachelor of Science Degree in Physics
+Leading to the Bachelor of Science Degree in Applied Sciences

 The Physics program equips students with foundational knowledge and technical skills to study all aspects of the natural world.
 Students build a solid foundation in fundamental scientific principles and computational fluency through active classrooms and hands-on learning while developing experimental know-how in project-focused laboratories.
 Beyond the core Physics requirements, students explore their specific interests in elective courses, culminating in a two-semester Senior Thesis under the guidance of a faculty expert.
 The analytic approaches and integrated understanding of physical phenomena built by the curriculum prepares students for a dynamic job market by ensuring they have the flexibility and self-directed learning capability to pursue a variety of careers.